ismaeltovar/portfolio-site-discontinued2022/_posts/2021-09-13-how-to-delete-android-system-apps-using-adb.md

 ![Build Number option](../assets/img/adb-android/build-num.png)

  Click on the Build number option repeatedly until you receive a message somewhere on the screen indicating that you "are now a developer".
 Go back to the main menu of the settings.
-Somewhere beside the About Phone option from earlier, you should see a new option called "Developer options".
-If you see it, then you have successfully enabled developer options.
+You should see a new option called "Developer options" somewhere near the About Phone option from earlier.

 ![Developer options option](../assets/img/adb-android/developer-options.png)

 If you see it, then you have successfully enabled developer options.

-*Note: Please be careful when navigating the Developer options.*
+*Note: Please be careful when navigating the Developer options, as it can be quite dangerous.*

 Next, you will need to enable USB debugging.
 To enable this, go to Developer options and scroll down until you see the option "USB debugging" under the Debugging section.